theroadfreak/theroadfreak/README.md

 <div>
 - 🔭 I’m currently working in <a href="https://digitalnode.com/" target="blank">DigitalNode</a>

-- 🌱 I’m currently Working on Shopify Theme Development
+- 🌱 I’m currently Working on AI Shopify Store Tools for https://dropshipping.com/

 - 🤝 I’m available for freelancing.